 Available under Horizon 2020, this tool covers a wide range of loans, guarantees and equity-type funding.

 Special Support and Financial Instruments

-- LIFE is the EU's financial instrument for the environment, nature conservation and climate action, in the 2014-2020 funding period.
+- LIFE is the EU's financial instrument for the environment, nature conservation and climate action.
 It is managed by the European Commission’s DG Environment and DG Climate Action.
 Under the theme of climate change mitigation, projects focusing on the efficient use of energy in the transport sector are supported.

 The EIB, together with the European Commission, has set up four special support instruments: